Women in Education

 - Women in Education

-As the Australian Human Rights Commission study found, a fundamental requirement to eliminate age discrimination is the necessity to shift the stereotypes and misconceptions around older workers.
-It is vital to recognise “their capacity and capability and inspire a more positive understanding and appreciation of the older worker”.
+The Australian Human Rights Commission study also found that a fundamental requirement to eliminate age discrimination is the necessity to shift the stereotypes and misconceptions around older workers by recognising “their capacity and capability and inspire a more positive understanding and appreciation of the older worker”.

 - tell the person that their behaviour is inappropriate and that it must stop